Enterprise-CMCS/macpro-mdct-carts/docs/section-schemas/backend-json-structure-documentation.rst

 ``text`` (optional)
     String.

     Additional text that should be presented at the beginning of the subsection.
+This text can be made into multiple paragraphs by using the newline character ``\n``.
 ``comment`` (optional)
     String.